drew-wks/event_autoreminder/README.md

 Within GCP,
 You'll need to enable the Calendar and Gmail APIs for your project Create a OAuth Client ID.
 Create a OAuth consent screen if this is your first time
-d.
 Define the scopes your application can access:
 i.
 For Google Calendar: https://www.googleapis.com/auth/calendar.readonly
 ii.
 For Gmail: https://www.googleapis.com/auth/gmail.send
 Download the credential.json file